Komonodrg-portfolio/---N---Home_Lab_Networking/README.md

 <img src="images/EVENGVM10.png" width="400"/><br>
 <br>

+c) Power on EVE-NG VM<br>

-c) Select the EVE-NG instance in VMWare and click `start`, the VM will power up, ask a few setup questions through menus (select default selections through menus until installation completes)<br>
+Select the EVE-NG instance in VMWare and click `start`, the VM will power up, ask a few setup questions through menus (select default selections through menus until installation completes)<br>

 It will reboot twice during installation, just be patient and you will eventually be met with an IP address to use to login via your PC browser: